-ВМР Status (Complete, Ongoing, In Progress, or Not started) Activities in current reporting period Measurable Goal Person Responsible, Department Date completed or projected completion date (include the start date for anything that is 'in progress') Additional details 3-1 Develop written IDDE program (Due 06/30/19) In progress 2017 through 2021 - None Develop the written IDDE program after enactment of the IDDE Ordinance.
-Board of Selectmen and Nathan L. Jacobson & Associates, Inc., Town Engineer Anticipate completing after the IDDE Ordinance has been enacted in 2022.
+ВМР Status (Complete, Ongoing, In Progress, or Not started) Activities in current reporting period Measurable Goal Person Responsible, Department Date completed or projected completion date (include the start date for anything that is 'in progress') Additional details 3-1 Develop written IDDE program (Due 06/30/19) In progress 2017 through 2022 - None Develop the written IDDE program after enactment of the IDDE Ordinance.
+Board of Selectmen and Nathan L. Jacobson & Associates, Inc., Town Engineer Anticipate completing after the IDDE Ordinance has been enacted in 2023.
 3-2 Develop list and maps of all MS4 stormwater outfalls in priority areas (Due 07/01/20) Complete Completed in 2017 MS4 Stormwater Outfall GIS Map Nathan L. Jacobson & Associates, Inc., Town Engineer Completed by the deadline of July 01, 2020.
-3-3 Implement citizen reporting program (Ongoing) In Progress 2017 through 2021 - None None Board of Selectmen and Nathan L. Jacobson & Associates, Inc., Town Engineer Anticipate completing concurrently with the development of the IDDE Program after enactment of the IDDE Ordinance at a Town Meeting.
+3-3 Implement citizen reporting program (Ongoing) In Progress 2017 through 2022 - None None Board of Selectmen and Nathan L. Jacobson & Associates, Inc., Town Engineer Anticipate completing concurrently with the development of the IDDE Program after enactment of the IDDE Ordinance at a Town Meeting in 2023.
 3-4 Establish legal authority to prohibit illicit discharges (Due 06/30/20) In Progress The CT DEEP IDDE Ordinance template was provided to the Town Attorney.
-The CT DEEP template was provided to the Town Attorney Board of Selectmen and Nathan L. Jacobson & Associates, Inc., Town Engineer Anticipate completing by December 31, 2022.
-3-5 Develop record keeping system for IDDE tracking (Due 06/30/19) In Progress 2017 through 2021 - None None Nathan L. Jacobson & Associates, Inc., Town Engineer Anticipate completing concurrently with the development of the IDDE Program.
-3-6 Address IDDE in areas with pollutants of concern In Progress 2017 through 2021 - None None Board of Selectmen and Nathan L. Jacobson & Associates, Inc., Town Engineer Anticipate completing after the IDDE Ordinance has been enacted.
+The CT DEEP template was provided to the Town Attorney Board of Selectmen and Nathan L. Jacobson & Associates, Inc., Town Engineer Anticipate completing by September 01, 2023.
+3-5 Develop record keeping system for IDDE tracking (Due 06/30/19) In Progress 2017 through 2022 - None None Nathan L. Jacobson & Associates, Anticipate completing concurrently with the development of the IDDE Program in 2023.

+Inc., Town Engineer 3-6 Address IDDE in areas with pollutants of concern In Progress 2017 through 2022 - None None Board of Selectmen and Nathan L. Jacobson & Associates, Inc., Town Engineer Anticipate completing after the IDDE Ordinance has been enacted in 2023.